mbudisic/MA321-Clarkson-F19/syllabus.md

 #### Preparation for classes

 Students are expected to read the textbook **ahead** of the lecture.
 The lectures will assume that students have read at least once through the listed chapters.
-The preparation will be tested through [Journals](./journal.html).
+The preparation will be tested through [Journals](./journal.html) and index-card quizzes.

 I suggest that you **take some amount of time during the weekend** and complete the readings and journal questions.
 That way you won't risk running out of time during the week, and you'll need only a quick skim before the class to get up to speed.